top of page

 Sample Numbers

-The average salary in America is approximately $50,000 and this could be used as a guide to estimate
+If the average salary in America is $50,000, this amount could be used as a guide to estimate the affordability of health care if medical insurance was banned.

-In this example, 5% of gross salary should be considered for building a personal health expense account that will pay for a lifetime of medical costs.
-The medical industry will have to reduce their costs in order to fit within this range and be affordable for the average person:
+In this example, 5% of gross salary should be considered for building a personal health expense account that will pay for a lifetime of medical costs

 $50,000 gross salary